kartoza/IGRAC-ZimAndMozDigitizing/docs/src/digitising-process.md

 georeferencing the Zouth Region of Mozambique so were done before it was decided that using the Thin Plate Spline transformation was providing false results.

+#### Georefencing Parameters for Northern sheet

+##### Test Parameters
+This describes the parameters that were tested, and we found to be not adequate to use for georeferencing.

 1. The first iteration was done using the `Thin Plate Spline transformation` where all the residual pixels were a false zero.
 10 GCPs were used and resulted in good approximation that had some discrepancies between the georeferenced image